DarrelA/DarrelA/README.md

 <details>
   <summary>Inactive Projects:</summary>

+- [task-management-system](https://github.com/DarrelA/task-management-system): Emulate the Kanban approach that support the Planning, Tracking, and Approving for the task activities related to a specific project.
+- [mern-starter](https://github.com/DarrelA/mern-starter): MongoDB, Express, React & NodeJS stack with refresh token & Google OAuth
 - [eaove](https://github.com/DarrelA/eaove): To do list with extra steps?
-- [mern-starter](https://github.com/DarrelA/mern-starter): MongoDB, Express, React & NodeJS stack with refresh token & Google OAuth

 </details>